faisal-irzal/faisal-irzal.github.io/_posts/2021-07-22-EnergyProdOps.md

 ### Data Acquisition

 The datasets used for this case study are:
-- Combined cycle powerplant data from [UCI Machine Learning Repository](http://archive.ics.uci.edu/ml/datasets/Combined+Cycle+Power+Plant)
+- Combined cycle power plant data from [UCI Machine Learning Repository](http://archive.ics.uci.edu/ml/datasets/Combined+Cycle+Power+Plant)

   This dataset contains 9568 data points collected from a combined cycle powerplant over 6 years, where the power plant was set to work with full load.
 Hour data were collected for Average Ambient Temperature (**T[degC]**), Exhaust Vacuum (**V[cm Hg]**), Ambient Pressure (**AP[mbar]**), Relative Humidity (**RH[%]**), and Net Electrical Power Output (**EP[MW]**).
 For the purpose of the study, the powerplant data has been modified by adding a mockup datetime variable.